 Sub Principle Evidence Base to Demonstrate Compliance Self- Assessment Score (out of 5) Actions to Strengthen Compliance Developing the entity's capacity The Council uses comparative data where this is appropriate through benchmarking and soft market testing to determine how resources are used and allocated and to inform future service provision, for example ICT (September 2016) and the HRA New Build programme.
 The Council uses representative groups, for example council house tenants and leisure centre users, to help formulate service provision.
 The Council actively works in partnership where this is deemed to be beneficial to achieving its desired outcomes with added value, for example the management of leisure facilities.
 The Council has several partnership/collaborative working arrangements.
 An established Workforce Strategy is in place which includes an annual work plan setting out training and development activities.
-An established training programme is in place to develop senior 4 No Change proposed at this stage The guidelines recommend that organisations should be subject to an external peer review from time- to-time.
-It should be noted that the Council has recently (February 2018) had a Decision Making Accountability (DMA) Exercise undertaken, conducted by the Local Government Association.
-This followed a review and the subsequent restructure of Senior Management in 2017 which created 2 Strategic Directors and a new Leadership Team.
-The DMA exercise focused on determining the best organisational and aspiring managers, which is delivered by external facilitators; this is aligned to corporate priorities and factors in external issues such as limiting resources. structure at the Council.
-It included a high level review of service provision, together with risks and opportunities.
-The outcomes are due to be reported shortly and are included as an action in the Corporate Plan for 2018/19.
-This includes undertaking a peer review in the fourth quarter of the year.
+No Change proposed at this stage The guidelines recommend that organisations should be subject to an external peer review from timeto-time.
+As per the Corporate Plan, this is planned to take place during the fourth quarter of the financial year.

+An established training programme is in place to develop senior and aspiring managers, which is delivered by external facilitators; this is aligned to corporate priorities and factors in external issues such as limiting resources.
 Developing the capability of the entity's leadership and other individuals Regular meetings take place between senior managers and leading Members to ensure regular and effective communication.
 Article 12 of the Constitution sets out the principles of Decision Making with Section 21 detailing the Scheme of Delegation; these are designed to ensure that the responsibility for decision making is clear and rests at the right place in the Council.
 The Council also operates within a set of Financial Regulations and Procedural Rules.
 A weekly meeting takes place between the Leader and Chief Executive to ensure a continuing and effective relationship.
 Members undertake statutory training on Licensing, Planning and Finance in order to keep updated on developments and legislative changes in key areas of service delivery.
 Members have access to training and seminars through the District Council's Network and the East Midlands Regional Council.
 Development plans for Officers are linked to a competency framework and where appropriate to the leadership programme.
 The Council employs external support for key specialist tasks and to relieve pressure on capacity, for example, to implement job evaluation, ICT Strategy and assessment of housing options.
 The Council works with other authorities to deliver services to benefit from economies of scale, for example, the provision of internal audit, building control and fraud prevention.
 All employees, including the CEO and Directors are subject to annual appraisals.
 Certain training courses are mandatory for specific groups of employees or for all Officers, regarding health and safety, equality and absence management, etc. HR policies are designed to assist and guide Officers and further their well-being to ensure that they act in the correct manner, are safe and have access to appropriate benefits.
 These policies are regularly reviewed in consultation with employee representatives.
-4 No Change proposed at this stage As above One of the aims of the DMA exercise was to review post structures and determine whether 3 rd tier officers in particular could be empowered more to take decisions and become leaders in their own service areas.
+No Change proposed at this stage As above